Meet Our Experts

 Ginger Nichols, MS

 Ginger Nichols is a genetic counselor in the Division of Human Genetics, Department of Genetics and Genome Sciences at UConn Health in Farmington, CT, and has worked for MotherToBaby Connecticut since 2000.
 She obtained her Bachelor of Science degree in Biology and Sociology from Juniata College and her Master’s Degree in Medical Genetics from the University of Cincinnati.
-She has a special interest in occupational and environmental exposures, and is the committee chair of the OTIS Occupational and Environmental Committee.
-She is also a member of the Education Committee.
+She has a special interest in occupational and environmental exposures.

 Margaret Adam, MD